 Things like therapy session notes, physician’s notes from follow-up appointments, medication lists, or post-surgery hospitalization records can help demonstrate your continued disability to the SSA.
 Even medical evidence from before the surgery can help demonstrate your history and improve your chances for benefits.

-Tip #2: Receive an up-to-date motor function test or RFC test to demonstrate your functional ability.
+Tip #2: Receive an up-to-date motor function test or Residual Functional Capacity (RFC) test to demonstrate your functional ability.

 When the SSA evaluates an applicant, they want to be sure their information is as up-to-date as possible.
 This means receiving updated test results on your condition to help the SSA better understand your needs.
 Motor function tests are especially useful in hip replacement cases, as they can demonstrate an applicant’s continued inability to care for themselves independently post-surgery.
 RFCs (residual functional capacity tests) can also be beneficial here.
 These tests can be performed by any licensed physician to measure a person’s ability to perform daily tasks (lifting, bending, sitting/standing, walking, etc.) The lower your score on an RFC test, the more likely the SSA will find you eligible for benefits.